hyperledger/identus-edge-agent-sdk-ts/CONTRIBUTING.md

 ### Identus

 Identus is a self-sovereign identity (SSI) platform and service suite for verifiable data and digital identity.
-Built on Cardano, it offers the core infrastructure for issuing DIDs (Decentralized identifiers) and verifiable credentials alongside tools and frameworks to help expand your ecosystem.
+Built on Cardano, as a distributed ledger, it offers the core infrastructure for issuing DIDs (Decentralized identifiers) and verifiable credentials alongside tools and frameworks to help expand your ecosystem.
 The complete platform is separated into multiple repositories:

-* [Open enterprise agent](https://github.com/hyperledger-labs/open-enterprise-agent) - Repo that contains the servers Building Blocks.
+* [Cloud Agent](https://github.com/hyperledger/identus-cloud-agent) - Repo that contains the cloud agent that provides self-sovereign identity services to build products and solutions.
-* [Prism Wallet SDK SWIFT](https://github.com/input-output-hk/atala-prism-wallet-sdk-swift) - Repo for the Swift version of the SDK.
+* [Mediator](https://github.com/input-output-hk/atala-prism-mediator) - Repo for the DIDComm V2 Mediator.
-* [Prism Wallet SDK KMM](https://github.com/input-output-hk/atala-prism-wallet-sdk-kmm) - Repo for the Kotlin version of the SDK.
+* [Edge Agent SDK Swift](https://github.com/input-output-hk/atala-prism-wallet-sdk-swift) - Repo for the Swift version of the SDK.
-* [Prism Mediator](https://github.com/input-output-hk/atala-prism-mediator) - Repo for the Prism Mediator.
+* [Edge Agent SDK KMP](https://github.com/input-output-hk/atala-prism-wallet-sdk-kmm) - Repo for the Kotlin Multi-Platform version of the SDK.

 ### Edge Agent SDK TS